HKU-BAL/Clair3/README.md

 * **Accuracy Improvements.** Clair3 outperforms Clair, reducing SNP errors by **~78%**,  and Indel errors by **~48%** in HG003 ONT case study.
 SNP F1-score reaches 99.69% and Indel F1-score reaches 80.58% in ONT HG003 ~85-fold coverage dataset.
 * **New Architecture.** Clair3 is an integration of pileup model and full-alignment model.
 Pileup model detects all candidate variants using summarized pileup input.
 Full-alignment model adopts more complete read-level representations with phased haplotype information to further decide the variant type of low-quality pileup candidates.
+* **High Efficiency.**
-* **High Efficiency.** Clair3 takes about 8~9 hours for ONT ~50-fold coverage whole-genome-sequencing data using 36 CPUs, which is ~4.5 times faster than PEPPER and ~18 times faster than Medaka.
+  * Clair3 takes about ~8 hours for ONT ~50-fold coverage whole-genome-sequencing data using 36 CPUs, which is ~4.5x faster than PEPPER and ~18x faster than Medaka.
 Computational resource consumption using Clair3 is capped at 1 GB per CPU thread,  which is ~6 times lower than Clair and PEPPER.
+  * Clair3 takes about ~2 hours For PacBio HiFi ~35-fold coverage whole-genome-sequencing data using 36 CPUs, which is 13x faster than DeepVariant workflow.
 * **New Base Caller Support.**  We support datasets base called using Guppy version 3.6.0~4.2.2  for ONT platform, check the [training data](docs/training_data.md) for specific datasets' link.
 We did not suggest using datasets base called using **Guppy version <= 3.6.0** for calling as we have discarded those datasets in model training.

 ## Quick Demo